KatherineMichel/digital-commonplace/computer-architecture-web-request-response-async-and-some-other-stuff.md

 * [List of Ajax Frameworks Wikipedia](https://en.wikipedia.org/wiki/List_of_Ajax_frameworks#JavaScript)

 <!--
+www.json.org

 https://en.m.wikipedia.org/wiki/Serialization

 API... usually HTTP + XML or JSON https://en.wikipedia.org/wiki/Application_programming_interface "When used in the context of web development, an API is typically defined as a set of specifications, such as Hypertext Transfer Protocol (HTTP) request messages, along with a definition of the structure of response messages, usually in an Extensible Markup Language (XML) or JavaScript Object Notation (JSON) format."

+https://jsonapi.org/ | JSON:API — A specification for building APIs in JSON

 Important
 "HTTP is a uni-directional communicational protocol, whereas WebSocket is bi-directional."